osisoft/PI-Adapter/V1/Configuration/Schedules Configuration.md

 uid: SchedulesConfiguration
 ---

-# Schedule configuration
+# Schedules configuration

 OSIsoft adapters can be configured to run scans based on a schedule.
-If the adapter supports scheduling, then each data item in the data selection configuration can be assigned a schedule.
+If the adapter supports schedules, each data item in the data selection configuration can be assigned a schedule.
 The adapter will then query for data for those data items at the scheduled time.

-## Configure schedule
+## Configure schedules

-Complete the following procedure to change the logging configuration:
+Complete the following procedure to change the schedules configuration:

-1. Using any text editor, create a file that contains the logging configuration in JSON form.
+1. Using any text editor, create a file that contains the schedules configuration in JSON form.
     - For content structure, see [Example](#example).
     - For all available parameters, see [Schedules parameters](#schedules-parameters).